Ortham/json-schema-env-config/README.md

 using that schema, without having to explicitly name the parameter's environment variables.

-No particular version of JSON schema is targeted, and full compatibility is not
-attempted: only a useful subset of syntax is supported.
-See below for details.
+This library is built using the TypeScript types for JSON Schema drafts 4 and 6 that are provided by the `@types/json-schema` package.
+Drafts 5, 7 and 2019-09 are probably also compatible.
+See the section below for details.

 This library does not validate that the resulting config actually conforms to the JSON schema: it's only interested in the data types.